louisprimeau/crossbar-simulator/README.md

 This repo is my current work on simulating neural networks over memristor crossbars.
 If you're looking at this repo, you probably want to see the crossbar simulation code.

+It is in sim/crossbar. crossbar.py contains the bulk of the code for modelling a crossbar.
+The rest of the files provide utilities and interfaces to the main crossbar solver.

-It is in sim/crossbar.
-Examples of how to use the simulator can be found in sim/networks.
-Basic neural network layers have been implemented there.
+sim/test_system.py is an example of how to use the code.

 Here is a brief explanation of the crossbar model: